apmckinlay/insidesuneido/index.md

 - Another challenge is that current code assumes blocking/synchronous, but browsers want async.
 - Although it's not specifically targeted, most of the development is with V8 with node.js

+# Low Level

+## Endian

+cSuneido inadvertently used little endian (least significant byte first) for some things (e.g. records/tuples) because that was native byte order on x86.

+But to make packed values sort properly, numbers had to be stored big endian (most significant byte first).

+gSuneido (in 2019) moved to standardize on big endian.

 # Source Code Layout

 **_cSuneido_**